 - Local government pension scheme

-- Opportunity for support to gain professional qualifications in Health and Social Care plus moving & handling, medication, safeguarding, mental capacity, long-term conditions and more.
+- Opportunity for support to gain professional qualifications in Health and Social Care plus care certificate, moving & handling, medication, safeguarding, mental capacity, long-term conditions and more.

 - Quality management/team support